laracasts/Commander/readme.md

 Event::listen('Acme.*', 'Acme\Listeners\EmailNotifier');
 ```

-So, now, any time that you raise an event in the `Acme` namespace, once dispached, the `EmailNotifier` class' handle method will fire.
+So, now, any time that you raise an event in the `Acme` namespace, once dispatched, the `EmailNotifier` class' handle method will fire.
 Naturally, though,
 we don't need to respond to *every* event!
 Just a few.
 Well, once again, we can follow a simple method naming convention to respond to only the events that we are interested in.

 The `JobWasPublished` event class will look for a `whenJobWasPublished` method on your event listener.
 If it exists, it will call it.
 Otherwise, it'll simply continue on.
 That means our `EmailNotifier` class might look like so: